-This Jamaican rasta pasta recipe is a one pan vegan Caribbean style pasta dish with a medley of bell peppers, seasoned with the infamous jerk marinade and cooked down in a creamy coconut sauce.
+This Jamaican rasta pasta recipe is a one pan vegan Caribbean style tasty pasta dish with a medley of bell peppers, seasoned with the infamous jerk marinade and cooked down in a creamy coconut sauce.

 If you are a big fan of all things pasta based then you are going to love this vegan pasta dish.